-Bernie’s Q&A: Biden, Bobulinski, Taylor, the Girl Scouts, and more!
-(10/30) — Premium Interactive ($4 members)
+Bernie’s Q&A: Election Consequences, Tucker Carlson, and more!
+(4/30) — Premium Interactive ($4 members)

 Welcome to this week’s Premium Q&A session for Premium Interactive members.
 I appreciate you all signing up and joining me.
 Thank you.

 Editor’s note: If you enjoy these sessions (along with the weekly columns and audio commentaries), please use the Facebook and Twitter buttons to share this page with your friends and family.
 Thank you!